bdqnghi/sharpen-java2csharp/README.md

 This is the follow up work of my accepted paper **Hierarchical Learning of Cross-Language Mappings through Distributed Vector Representations for Code** at <a href="https://www.icse2018.org/">the 40st International Conference for Software Engineering (ICSE'2018). </a>

 We proposed a novel approach to learn the mappings across programming languages (Java & C#).
 Our result shows that we can mine 400 more mappings of the SDK library, which outperformed the state-of-the-art approaches.
 In this repo, we add such mappings into the configuration file, thus making the tool to be able to cover more translation cases.
-Moreover, our contributions are:
+In short, our contributions in this repo are:

 - Adding massive number of mappings and dependency jars into the core module, thus making the tool to be able to cover more translation cases.
 - Fixing some minor bugs in the core module, adding more descriptive information on how to run the tool.